virtualzone/tubewarder/docs/index.md

 # Architecture
 Tubewarder employs a loose coupling of Output Handlers, Channels and Templates:

 **An Output Handler** is a generic technical component that consumes a message to be sent and does something with it.
-For example, there is a built-in Output Handler for sending a message to an Email Servers, or for sending a message to an HTTP(S) URL.
+For example, there is a built-in Output Handler for sending a message to an Email Servers, for sending a message to an HTTP(S) URL and for sending direct messages to Facebook and Twitter users.

 **A Channel** is a specific route to send an outbound message by using a specific configuration of an Output Handler.
 For example, you can have a Channel for sending HTML Mails via your company's SMTP Server reachable at a specific TCP/IP address and port and by establishing a TLS connection, or you can have a Channel for sending text messages (SMS) via some RESTful web service reachable via HTTP POST at a specific URL.